danxfisher/MeetEasier/README.md

 ### Advanced

 * All EWS functionality is located in `config/ews`.
-* If you'd like to change the interval in which the web socket emits, change the interval time in `config/controller.js`.
+* To change the interval in which the web socket emits, edit the interval time in `config/controller.js`.
 By default, it is set to 1 minute.
-* To updated styles, make sure you install grunt first with `npm install -g grunt-cli`.
+* To update styles, make sure you install grunt first with `npm install -g grunt-cli`.
 Then run `grunt` in the root directory to watch for SCSS changes.
 Use the `.scss` files located in the `/scss` folder.
   * All React components can be locally styled by adding a new `.css` file and importing it into the component itself if you'd prefer to do it that way.
 * In `config/ews/rooms.js`, there is a block of code on lines 37-39 that may not be necessary but were added as a convenience.
 Feel free to use it, comment it out, or remove it completely.
 It was designed for a use case where the email addresses (ex: jsmith@domain.com) do not match the corporate domain (ex: jsmith-enterprise).
     ```javascript